 To entice people to pay for the channel, HBO used to offer free "preview" periods.
 Depending on your cable provider, HBO will temporarily "unscramble" its channels for the briefest of periods (usually for one week, one weekend, or one month) to draw in customers who will then pony up the money to buy the channel full time.
 However, HBO does it much more rarely than Showtime

-to keep its cache, and usually only on weekends, where its highest-profile series are launched.
+to keep its cache (Dish Network offers one HBO preview weekend every calendar quarter), and usually only on weekends, where its highest-profile series are launched.

 HBO's line-up mainly consists of major studio films, shown uncut and commercial free.
 While the main HBO station focuses on new blockbusters, sister station Cinemax focuses on older films and more arthouse-centric movies.
 In addition, HBO produced original films, and started producing their own series in the '80s (such as First And Ten

 ).
 However, HBO's popularity increased even further in the late 1990s, when two of these series, Sex and the City

 and The Sopranos

 , really took off.
 These two series gained a great deal of acclaim, and swept the Emmys for a while.
 In addition to original programming and movies, HBO is famous for its coverage of boxing matches.

 HBO has six sister networks that are almost always included with the main HBO channel to make the network a good value for most of its audience (the collection of networks was once branded as HBO The Works